cloudify-cosmo/docs.getcloudify.org/content/developer/writing_plugins/creating-your-own-plugin.md

           implementation: kubernetes.cloudify_kubernetes.tasks.file_resource_delete
 ```

-You can derive a new custom type and add additional scripts for building the docker image to a blueprint that you can reuse in your Cloudify deployments.
+You can derive a new custom type and add additional scripts for building the docker image to a blueprint that you can reuse in your {{< param product_name >}} deployments.

 Blueprint: